 For outsiders of the sport, some Muay Thai shorts can look gaudy.
 It has yet to make it into the mainstream sports apparel market, remaining within the realm of the niche fight sport.
 You can say it’s a bit of an acquired taste.

 There have been attempts to modernize it, but by and large, they remain within the realm of the sport.
 Adidas has already been making Muay Thai shortsfor a while but they usually remains within the confines of martial arts stores.

 In the last few years, Muay Thai has slowly grown to encompass a diverse group of practitioners.
 A growing number of people are training Muay Thai for fitness or recreational purposes.
 With that is a corresponding rise in more trendy-looking fight gear and apparel that may well transition into mainstream sports fashion in the coming years.

-Several celebrities have also donned the MT shorts in recent memory including Mia Kang, Wiz Khalifa and DNCE.
-Japanese luxury streetwear label Human Made also released a series of Muay Thai shorts this year.
+Several celebrities have also donned the MT shorts in recent memory including Mia Kang, Wiz Khalifa, Selena Gomez and DNCE.
+Japanese luxury streetwear label Human Made also released a series of Muay Thai shorts.

 Same Same But Different

 There are a lot of Muay Thai shorts out there with mediocre design.
 I can imagine many of these fight brands just get a random staff member to come up with some of the designs instead of an actual designer.

 Also, if you look around, you will see very similar designs even between different brands.
 That is because many brands use the same factory for production and they just rehash the same designs.